 Happy Friday everyone!
-It is that time of the week where we start winding down and thinking about a knock off drink!
-Here in Australia we may reach for a cold beer or a glass of wine.
-But in Latin America there is a wonderful (and often weird) array of national drinks for you to try!
+It is that time of the week when we start winding down and thinking about a knockoff drink!
+Here in Australia, we may reach for a cold beer or a glass of wine.
+But in Latin America, there is a wonderful (and often weird) array of national drinks for you to try!
 And what better way to get acquainted with local tastes and perhaps even practice a bit of Spanish – than with a tongue-loosening tipple?

-Our dedicated team of Travel Specialists have selflessly devoted themselves to the task of investigating Latin America’s most popular national drinks.
+Our dedicated team of Travel Specialists has selflessly devoted themselves to the task of investigating Latin America’s most popular national drinks.
 So you can head straight to the bar and dive in!

 Argentina – Fernet Branca

 This spirit may originate from Italy, but Argentina loves it best.
 In fact, Argentines consume around three times as much of this bitter digestive as Italians!
 And to keep up with demand, it has Fratelli Branca’s only distillery outside of Italy.
 But Argentines add their own unique twist – and most commonly mix fernet with Coke.
 For adventurous swillers, Argentina’s national drink is a must-try!
 But be warned – it is an acquired taste!

 Brazil – Cachaça